Psychologists Singapore

 Your psychologist will work with you to create a therapeutic plan, especially after your issues are identified.

 For example, your psychologist may use approaches such as cognitive-behavioural therapy (CBT) or solution-focused brief therapy (SFBT).
-Specific tools like role play in CBT may help improve your communication skills, assertiveness, and help you develop meaning and purpose in life.
+Specific tools like role play in CBT may help improve your communication skills and assertiveness and help you develop meaning, happiness and purpose in life

 Therapy is a very collaborative process (eg requiring your full and active participation), hence, your psychologist will work with you and determine the best treatment approaches for your needs.